micahwierenga/css-selector-basics/readme.md

 ### Inline Style

 Style rules can be added directly to an element with a `style` attribute.
 However, we're going to reserve this method for JavaScript DOM manipulation.
-Using it for anything else is frowned upon, as it leaves your code sloppy, repeatative, and hard to update.
+Using it for anything else is frowned upon, as it leaves your code sloppy, repetitive, and hard to update.
+The one possible use for inline styles is in [email templates](https://litmus.com/blog/do-email-marketers-and-designers-still-need-to-inline-css), though this may no longer be necessary any more.

 To use inline styles, add the style attribute to the relevant tag.
 The style attribute can contain any CSS property.
 The example shows us changing the HTML body's background to azure: